pushparaj-obl/SocialPluginsiOS/README.md

 ```
 Share a post:
   - Refer `shareButtonClicked` method in **[GooglePlus_ViewController.m](https://github.com/jeneena-obl/SocialPluginsiOS/blob/beta/SampleGoogle%2BCode/GooglePlusDemo/Controller/GooglePlus_ViewController.m)** file.
-  -For basic sharing with a simple text,the following method can be used
+  - For basic sharing with a simple text,the following method can be used
 ```
  [[OBLGooglePlusShare sharedInstance] shareStatus:@"Check it out!!"];
 ```
-  -For basic sharing with a simple textand URL,the following method can be used
+  - For basic sharing with a simple textand URL,the following method can be used
 ```
  [[OBLGooglePlusShare sharedInstance] shareStatus:@"Check it out!!"  withURL:@"http://example.com"];
 ```
-  -For interactive sharing,there are two methods.Either use the method with parameters like title,description,imageURL or the method with parameter URL(it automatically puts image and title from given URL) of your app and CallToActionButtonLabel.A list of valid labels are given in class CallToActionButtonLabels class.This method sets a contentDeepLinkID by itself,so for handling incoming URL,make some changes in AppDelegate.m
+  - For interactive sharing,there are two methods.Either use the method with parameters like title,description,imageURL or the method with parameter URL(it automatically puts image and title from given URL) of your app and CallToActionButtonLabel.A list of valid labels are given in class CallToActionButtonLabels class.This method sets a contentDeepLinkID by itself,so for handling incoming URL,make some changes in AppDelegate.m
 ```
  [[OBLGooglePlusShare sharedInstance] shareInteractivePost:@"Check it out!!"
                                                  withTitle:@"blah..blah.."